sharing the science

 I love the metaphors that science provides for the arts, and I feel strongly that the power of scientific thinking should not be reserved for only a select few after decades of schooling.
 I believe that by creating new media narratives for the public involving science and scientific thought processes we can improve critical thinking in our societies.

-The Catalyst has teamed up with Bio Science Network Lausanne to create an event unlike any other.
-Scientists and artists from around Switzerland will come together to produce short films on complex scietific subjects aimed at members of the public.
+Scientists and artists from around Switzerland will come together to produce short films on complex scientific subjects aimed at members of the public.

-The 3 day event will also invite an amazing set of mentors in various aspects at the intersection of science communication and the arts.
+The 3-day event has an amazing set of mentors in various aspects at the intersection of science communication and the arts.
 We are so excited to see what this event can produce!

-If you are interested in taking part please visit the website and complete the application form (click image below to go to the website).
+If you are interested in taking part please visit the website and complete the application form.

 A Science-Entertainment Collective